Negronii/MyNotes/AI_Engineering_Notes/Interview-All-In-One.md

 **Headline (30s):** Structure system prompts in seven layers, general → specific.
 Each layer narrows behavior more than the last; deeper layers only matter if the higher ones are set first.

-The seven layers, as slots:
+The seven layers, as slots to memorize:

 1. **Identity & context** — role, environment, primary objective
 2. **Behavioral guidelines** — tone, professional standards, communication style